yanickrochon/number-scale/README.md

 #### Custom Scales

-It is possible to define a new scale, or even override a current one, by calling `numberScale.defineScale(scale)` where `scale` is an `Object` defining the scale's properties.
-Take a look at the [known scale definitions](blob/master/lib/number-scale.js#L34-L84) for more information.
+It is possible to define a new scale, or even override a current one, by calling `numberScale.defineScale(name, scale)` where `scale` is an `Object` defining the scale's properties.
+Take a look at the [known scale definitions](lib/number-scale.js#L46-L94) for more information.
+Once a custom scale has been defined, it can be accessed via `numberScale.scales[name]`.

 ## Contribution